 Elon Musk Says Tesla Could Have Full Autonomy by the End of 2020

-To most of us, the whole self-driving car thing is rather new.* win this 1100hp ...
+To most of us, the whole self-driving car thing is rather new.10X entries are live, ...

 To most of us, the whole self-driving car thing is rather new.